 The Most Common CMD Commands That Every Windows User Should Know

 Command Prompt Is Still A Great Tool For Windows.
-Here’s A Look At Some Of The Most Commonly Used CMD Commands That Every Windows User Should Know.
+Here’s A Look At Some Of The Most Commonly Used CMD Commands Every Windows User Should Know.

-Command prompts are slowly disappearing from the Windows interface for logical reasons: CMD commands are the most unnecessary Windows utility, primarily text-based inputs.
-However, many of these commands are still widely used, and we even see the addition of new features to them in Windows 8 and 10.
+Command prompts slowly disappear from the Windows interface for logical reasons: CMD commands are the most unnecessary Windows utility, primarily text-based inputs.

-Below we have compiled the essential commands that every Windows user should know.
+Below, we have compiled the essential commands that every Windows user should know.

 1- Assoc